christophminkim/christophminkim/README.md

 ## Hi, I'm Chris!

 I'm currently attending Codesmith, an advanced immersive for software engineering.
-I am also working towards a degree in Computer Science.
+I am also working towards a Computer Science degree.

 A fun fact about me is that I play the guitar and built two of them (my acoustic and electric) from scratch!